Anytown Frequently Asked Questions

 The tuition paid by sponsors or families for delegates to attend is $1,300, While the full cost of Anytown, per delegate, is $2,700, our fundraising efforts help to offset this cost.
 This amount includes tuition, lodging, food, program materials, and access to year-round activities offered through our ALLY program.
 We are happy to make semi-monthly payment arrangements.
 Please contact us if you are interested in this option.
 NCCJ St. Louis is committed to making Anytown available to any qualified interested youth.
 For questions about scholarships, payment plans or sponsorships, please contact NCCJ St. Louis.

 Complete the Anytown Youth Leadership Institute application on our website by clicking the link, filling out the application, and hitting the "submit" button.
 It's that easy!

 How many participants will be attending?

 A maximum of 50 participants attend each Anytown session.
 Participants are supported throughout the week by 20-25 staff members, allowing for a low participant to staff ratio.

 What about the Institute facility, housing and meals?

-Anytown Institutes are held on the campus of St. Louis College of Pharmacy in St. Louis, MO.
+Anytown Institutes are held on a college campus.
 Sleeping spaces are air-conditioned, as are all meeting spaces.
 Meals are served three times a day and snacks and water are available throughout the day.
 Staff will handle basic medical needs; medical emergencies are handled by a nearby hospital.